Drug Test Spurs Frank Talk Between Hypertension Patients And Doctors

 Research shows roughly half of patients don't take their high blood pressure medicine as they should, even though heart disease is the leading cause of death in America.
 For many unfortunate people, their first symptom of high blood pressure is a catastrophic cardiac event.
 That's why hypertension is called the "silent killer."

-A drug test is now available that can flag whether a patient is actually taking their prescribed medication.
+A drug test is now available that can flag whether a patient is actually taking the prescribed medication.
 The screening, which requires a urine sample, is meant to spark a more truthful conversation between patient and doctor.

 Fulson's blood pressure is a moving target, and when she shows me the way she usually checks it at home, it's a little high.